All Episodes

 We think white males are better football players than women, but we don't think they make better judges.

-Well, I mean we don't we would never think to ask or make a comment like this like she did.
+We would never think to ask or make a comment like this like she did.

-Everything is about minorities and racism, countries unfair, unjust, gotta level the playing field, doesn't matter how we do it.
+Country's unfair, unjust, got a level of playing field, doesn't matter how we do it.

-It's all it's all wrapped up into this.
+It's all wrapped up into this.

-How if I said anything like that and I justified it as saying I was trying to inspire somebody, they would have my head, and Sotomayor said, I can understand how it could be hurtful, particularly if read in isolation.
+So Gramnesty, he says, do you understand, ma'am, how if I said anything like that and I justified it as saying I was trying to inspire somebody, they would have my head.

-And uh Gramnesty said, Well, I don't know how you can justify if I said that because of my experience as a Caucasian male, that I'm a better person to represent the people of South Carolina, and my opponent was a minority, it'd make national news, and it should.
+If I said that because of my experience as a Caucasian male, that I'm a better person to represent the people of South Carolina, and my opponent was a minority, it'd make national news, and it should.

 And let's talk about fairness.